 One of the tell-tell signs of twin pregnancies is the fact that the bump grows in size earlier than in the case of single pregnancies.
 Mothers can look like they are “about to pop’’ during only the 30th week of their pregnancy.
-The best way to be sure about having twins is by having an ultrasound towards the end of the first trimester.
+The best way to be sure about having twins is by having an ultrasound toward the end of the first trimester.

-The main concern should be how to bring your babies into the world safely in a healthy way, instead of when do you start showing with twins.
-With proper guidelines from the doctors and good self-care one can hope to have a happy and safe pregnancy as well as a smooth delivery.
+The main concern should be how to bring your babies into the world safely in a healthy way, instead of when you start showing with twins.
+With proper guidelines from the doctors and good self-care, one can hope to have a happy and safe pregnancy as well as a smooth delivery.